Monoshi-tonmoy/COMS_579_NLP/README.md

     ```

 3. The script will extract text from the PDF files, index them, and perform queries based on the queries provided in the query files.
 4. The responses to the queries will be saved in a `Response` folder as `response.txt`.

+### To run our project in the GUI, do the following steps:

 1. Open the console and goto Project Root
 2. Make sure you choose the appropriate environment (installing from requirements.txt)
-3. Run this command: streamlit run ui/main_console.py
+3. Run this command: **streamlit run ui/main_console.py**
 4. You can see the use interface.
+5. You can upload, edit or delete pdf; can write question & get answer; and also can reset everything using our GUI implemented using **streamlit** library.
-5. If you find hard to understand, follow the video tutorial.
+6. If you find hard to understand, follow the video tutorial.
-6. Thanks for your patience.
+7. Thanks for your patience.

 ## Notes
 - Make sure you login to huggingface using your token.